 - If winds are picking up, be on alert for it to change quickly. - If you see furniture movement or can no longer see the bottom of the pool, clear the pool and notify your supervisor.
-The supervisor will give further directions on whether or not guests can stay at the facility or must leave temporarily. - If the winds change abruptly and the deck conditions become unsafe due to debris, heavy sand, and/or furniture movement, clear the pool and the deck and seek shelter before calling your supervisor. - The facility will remain closed until the wind has cleared and the facility can safely operate.
+The supervisor will give further directions on whether guests can stay at the facility or must leave temporarily. - If the winds change abruptly and the deck conditions become unsafe due to debris, heavy sand, and/or furniture movement, clear the pool and the deck and seek shelter before calling your supervisor.
+Refer to "Shelter in Place" in appendix. - The facility will remain closed until the wind has cleared and the facility can safely operate.